Nhypocrite/blog_pic/Readme.md

 # blog_pic

-This repository is used for storing the pictures of NHypocrite.
+This repository is used for testing the uploading and storage the pictures.